 The house at 1920 Spruce Street was part of the development of the Rittenhouse Square neighborhood that began in the 1840s when the construction of horse car lines spanned the central Philadelphia peninsula and connected the area west of Broad Street to the old business district around Fourth and Fifth Streets, making the region west of Broad Street an important residential district.

 1920 Spruce Street is a historically certified structure on the Philadelphia Register of Historic Places.
 A French Second Empire style home, it was built ca. 1868-69 by developer Ebenezer Burgess Warren, a director of the Pennsylvania Academy of the Fine Arts and a vice president of Hahnemann College.
 In 1870, Warren sold the newly built house to its first owner-occupants, the recently married Elizabeth and Randolph Wood.
-Unfortunately depressed by serious financial losses, Mr. Wood took his own life in a small room on the third floor (now the library), thus giving the house at 1920 Spruce Street justifiable claim to a resident ghost.
+Unfortunately depressed by serious financial losses, Mr. Wood died by suicide in a small room on the third floor (now the library), thus giving the house at 1920 Spruce Street justifiable claim to a resident ghost.

 It is likely that the third owner, Joshua Z. Gregg, engaged the firm of Furness and Hewitt to design significant alterations to the first floor interiors.
 These include the fine oak wainscoting in the front hall, the receiving room and dining room (now the office-reception area), and the living hall and library (now the Furness Lounge).
 The dining room is especially notable for its rare and elaborately carved mahogony woodwork and leaded glass water lily panels over the doorways, all of which have been authenticated as the work of the Frank Furness studio.